 The EpiPen and or other medications provided by the parents/carers will be stored in the medical cabinet in an anaphylaxis carry bag in the appropriate classroom.

-A spare back-up EpiPen for each student at risk of anaphylaxis will be stored in the front office.
+A spare back-up EpiPen for each student at risk of anaphylaxis will be stored in the first aid room.

 Adrenaline autoinjectors for general use